Strata DDM

 The Strata Dialect Definition Mechanism (DDM) is a set of tools for defining intermediate representations (IRs) for a wide variety of languages.
 The DDM combines features of a parser grammar and a datatype definition language to let developers quickly define intermediate representations that are easy to work with both programmatically and textually.
 Additionally, the DDM can automatically generate serialization and deserialization code for its dialects to enable distributed analysis across language and system boundaries.

 The Strata DDM is implemented in Lean.
 Strata dialects and programs may be embedded in Lean or in standalone dialect files.
-In a future release, we will support working with Strata from the command line as well as other languages such as .Net-based language, JVM-based languages, Rust, Python and JavaScript/TypeScript.
+In a future release, we will support working with Strata from the command line as well as other languages such as .Net-based languages, JVM-based languages, Rust, Python and JavaScript/TypeScript.

 Table of Contents